 The Santa Monica Pier Aquarium is Heal the Bay’s public, marine education center and serves as a forum to educate and inspire stewardship for the environmental issues our organization champions.

-Just over two decades ago, the habitats of the Santa Monica Bay were a dump site for unchecked pollution and toxic, barely treated sewage.
+Just over three decades ago, the habitats of the Santa Monica Bay were a dump site for unchecked pollution and toxic, barely treated sewage.
 There was a decrease in the number and quality of fish in the Bay; dolphins had reproductive problems and were full of tumors; a large patch of the bottom of the Bay was essentially lifeless; and people who swam and surfed in the Bay were exposed to infections and other illnesses.

 In response, Heal the Bay's founders took it upon themselves to heal this troubled part of the ocean through the support of the public.
 The progress has been nothing short of remarkable.
 Our efforts are working and awareness of what causes pollution is getting better.
 But there's still much work to do.
 That's why your support is critical.